Cognirush-Labs-LLP/icompress-win/README.md

 ## 📥 Download

-Pre-built binary is available [here](https://sourceforge.net/projects/icompress/files/icompress/Mass%20Image%20Compressor/MassImageCompressorInstallerV4_0_1.exe/download) as a beta release.
+Latest Pre-built binary is available [here](https://sourceforge.net/projects/icompress/).
+We frequently publish on this github project site as well but Sourceforge is out treditional and most popular distirbution channel.

 Please read [LICENSE](./LICENSE) and [NOTICE.txt](./NOTICE.txt).
 If you're sharing a custom build, just make sure to remove the Cognirush Labs support email or contact links, otherwise folks might email/contact me about something I didn't build, and I won't be able to help (or worse, give them the wrong advice).
 Appreciate the understanding!